Akashsinghpanwar/deployment_axess/README.md

 4. **High-Level RAG Design**
    - Ensures answers are **not just generic AI text**, but **factually correct** based on Axess Corrosion’s data.
    - Allows the chatbot to handle **complex queries intelligently**.

+⚠️ **Note:** The full data pipeline and training model code is kept in a **private repository** for security and confidentiality reasons.

 The result: a chatbot that feels as natural as GPT but is **100% focused on Axess Corrosion**.